Scuba Diving Sites Near Montreal

 Lock 21 |

 Shore dive.
 Part of the Lost Villages flooded for the construction of the Saint Lawrence Seaway.
 Strong current.
-Included on Action Scuba's shore dive schedule NOTE: Winter access is limited due to lack of snow removal on the roadway. |
+Included on Action Scuba's shore dive schedule NOTE: Winter access is limited due to lack of snow removal on the roadway.
+Learn more about this dive site from Save Ontario Shipwrecks. |

 Advanced Open Water |